yoursunny/NDNts/pkg/repo-external/README.md

 This package is part of [NDNts](https://yoursunny.com/p/NDNts/), Named Data Networking libraries for the modern web.

 This package allows inserting and deleting Data in [ndn-python-repo](https://github.com/UCLA-IRL/ndn-python-repo).
-`PyRepoClient` type is a client for [ndn-python-repo protocol](https://github.com/UCLA-IRL/ndn-python-repo/tree/dda1dce135a952498a2a79d3cddf9c3ee33399d0/docs/src/specification).
-`PyRepoStore` type implements a subset of `DataStore` interfaces defined in `@ndn/repo-api` package.

 This implementation is compatible with ndn-python-repo `dda1dce1` (2024-02-04).
 To install and start the specified version, run: